LaunchPadCS/BackendGuides/node_5.md

 npm install express --save
 ```

 There's a few important functions in express, but they follow the same basic idea.
-You use these functions to set up your server `routes`, and then once it's set up, express will handle the rest.
+You use these functions to set up your server `routes`, and then once they're ready, express will handle the rest.
 For our purposes, a route is basically just a url on your server.

 Here's some of the most common functions you'll use in express: